nbittich/multipart2/examples/README.md

 ---------------------
 Author: [iamsebastian]

-This example shows how to use `multipart` to handle multipart uploads in [nickel.rs](https://nickel.rs).
+This example shows how to use `multipart2` to handle multipart uploads in [nickel.rs](https://nickel.rs).

 ```
 $ cargo run --example nickel --features nickel